attackgoat/screen-13/README.md

 _Screen 13_ puts a lot of functionality behind optional features in order to optimize compile time for the most common use cases.
 The following features are available.

-_NOTE_: The deferred and forward renderers have separate code paths and you can choose either on a render-by-render basis.
+**_NOTE:_** The deferred and forward renderers have separate code paths and you can choose either on a render-by-render basis.

 - **`auto-cull`** — Enables automatic draw call camera frustum culling.